bdurand/us_geo/README.md

 ZCTA data is only provided for states, the District of Columbia, Puerto Rico.
 It is not provided for other U.S. territories.

 The U.S. Postal Service adds and removes ZIP Codes as necessary for the efficient delivery of mail.
 The U.S. Census Bureau updates the ZCTA's to reflect these changes during the decenniel census.
 The list of retired 2010 ZCTA's can still be used via the `USGeo::Zcta.for_zipcode` method.
-This scope will
+If you search on a retired ZIP code with this method, it will return the ZCTA with the most land overlap with the retired ZIP code.

 ## Installation